 - Zap 4: Watch for updates and update the other calendar

-This is complex, error-prone, and still not as reliable as purpose-built sync tools.
+This is complex, error-prone, and not as reliable as purpose-built sync tools.

 Pros: